 Raloxifene.
-A type of a class of drugs known as selective estrogen-receptor modulators (SERMs), this oral prescription drug (marketed as Evista) is government approved for the prevention and treatment of osteoporosis in postmenopausal women.
+A type of a class of drugs known as selective estrogen-receptor modulators (SERMs), this oral prescription drug is government approved for the prevention and treatment of osteoporosis in postmenopausal women.
 Raloxifene is also being studied as a breast cancer prevention drug.
-See also Selective estrogen-receptor modulator.
+See also Selective estrogen-receptor modulator (SERM).

 Rheumatoid arthritis (RA).
 A joint disease caused by the immune system attacking healthy tissue, causing inflammation.
 This is different than the aging-related wear and tear that leads to osteoarthritis (OA).
 Often affects women at midlife and beyond.
 See also Osteoarthritis.

 Risedronate.
-A prescription oral bisphosphonate drug (marketed as Actonel) government approved for the prevention and treatment of postmenopausal osteoporosis.
+A prescription oral bisphosphonate drug government approved for the prevention and treatment of postmenopausal osteoporosis.
 See also Bisphosphonate, Osteoporosis.

 Selective estrogen-receptor modulator (SERM).
 A compound that has a similar chemical structure to estrogen and has an estrogen-like effect on some tissues and an antiestrogen effect on others.
 Available as various prescription drug therapies.
 See Raloxifene, Tamoxifen.

-Sexually transmitted disease (STD).
+Sexually transmitted infection (STI).
 A disease passed from one person to another by unprotected sexual contact involving the mouth, anus, or vagina.
-Examples include HPV (human papilloma virus - the infection that causes cervical cancer and precancer), gonorrhea, and HIV (the infection that causes AIDS).
-Sometimes called sexually transmitted infection (STI).
+Examples include the human papilloma virus (the infection that causes cervical cancer and precancer), gonorrhea, and HIV (the infection that causes AIDS).

 Sigmoidoscopy.
 A test to view inside the rectum and lower colon.
 See also Colonoscopy.